Three islands in five days! Get off the beaten track and venture to the remote Western Isles on this epic tour of Scotland.

 Your legendary local HAGGiS Guide

-- Be amazed at the sheer beauty of the isolated Outer Hebrides
+- The beauty of the isolated Outer Hebrides

 Check these off your bucket list